 If you’re seriously addicted to finding a great bargain, you can even sign up for email price alerts and daily deals during the lead up to Christmas.

 #3 Save on shipping costs with Shipster

-#4 Practice adulting with our budget planner
+#4 Adulting like a boss with our budget planner

-Luckily, Canstar has a Budget Planner Calculator that takes into account everything from income to living expenses to transport costs.
+Canstar has a Budget Planner Calculator that takes into account everything from income to living expenses to transport costs.
 This way you’ll be able to see a blueprint of your yearly cash flow and know exactly how much you have to spare on presents, holidays and festive food.

 #5 Apps for inspo